elsie-dev/elsie-dev/README.md

 # Bonjour!! 👋🏾

 I'm Elsie a Cloud Engineer 💻 .
 Proficient in both DevOps and Cloud Support.
-Uses python for automation
+Uses Python for automation and I contribute to communities through writing technical articles which are beginner friendly.

-I contribute to tech communities by writing technical articles.
-I skate and hanging around with kids makes me happy.
+Invite me out for a skate race.

 [Elsie's Link Tree](https://linktr.ee/elcymao)